 It is essential to measure the blood pressure values on a regular basis, documenting the values.
 Both you and your doctor can review these values and get a clear picture of your blood pressure status.
 (R)

-CareClinic health app, the ideal tool for documenting blood pressure values
+CareClinic health app, is the ideal tool for documenting blood pressure values

 Documenting the blood pressure values can be done the traditional ways, using pen and paper.
 However, you have other alternatives available, taking advantage of modern technology.
 The CareClinic health app can be used to record blood pressure readings and view regular reports with regard to such matters.